 To their credit, military leaders have taken steps to address this crisis.
 Yet, the current programs designed to promote awareness, increase prevention and offer assistance to victims have proven inadequate.
 The problem persists, and it calls for our full attention and swift action.

 The Constitution provides for civilian control of the military, and thus Congress is using its oversight powers to solve this problem.
 In response to the scandal at Lackland Air Force Base in San Antonio, I placed a temporary hold on the nomination of the current Air Force Chief of Staff until I received a personal commitment from him to fully and aggressively address the issue.
 I also co-sponsored legislation, passed as part of the National Defense Authorization Act, designed to crack down on offenders, protect victims and prevent future abuses from occurring.
-Among the policy prescriptions in this legislation are a prohibition on allowing felony sex offenders to join the military and mandatory discharges of service members convicted of sexual assault while serving in the military.
+Among the policy s in this legislation are a prohibition on allowing felony sex offenders to join the military and mandatory discharges of service members convicted of sexual assault while serving in the military.